 See Frederic' course

-- At the pet clinic
+- Basics at the pet clinic

 Example of protocols in a hospital